 Credit Risk.
-The reinsurance-related securities in which the Fund invests will be subject to credit risk.
+The reinsurance-related securities in which the Fund invests directly or indirectly will be subject to credit risk.
 The principal invested in many reinsurance-related securities is held by the SPV in a collateral account and invested in various permissible assets set forth under the terms of the SPV.
 In these cases, typically, the collateral account is invested in high quality U.S. government securities (i.e., U.S. Treasury bonds).
-However, in certain reinsurance-related securities, the collateral account may be invested in high yielding, higher risk securities, which may include securities issued by entities managed by the Adviser.
+However, in certain reinsurance-related securities, the collateral account may be invested in high-yielding, higher-risk securities, which may include securities issued by entities managed by the Adviser.
 Collateral will generally be invested in accordance with the terms of the SPV and overseen by a collateral manager appointed by the SPV; therefore, the Fund is dependent upon the manager to invest the collateral account proceeds appropriately.
-A small portion of the reinsurance-related securities in which the Fund invests may, in lieu of such collateral account arrangements, provide for the collateral to be held by the reinsurer.
-When a collateral account is invested in higher yielding, higher risk securities or when the collateral is held directly by the reinsurer, the Fund will be subject to the risk of non-payment of scheduled principal and interest on such collateral.
-Such non-payments and defaults may reduce the income to the Fund and negatively impact the value of Fund shares.
+A small portion of the reinsurance-related securities in which the Fund invests may, in lieu of such collateral account arrangements, provide for the collateral is held directly by the reinsurer, the Fund will be subject to the risk of non-payment of scheduled principal and interest on such collateral.
+Such non-payments and defaults may reduce the income to the Fund and negatively impact the value of Fund shares

 Foreign Investing Risk.
-The Fund may invest in reinsurance-related securities issued by foreign sovereigns and foreign entities that are corporations, partnerships, trusts or other types of business entities.
-Because the majority of reinsurance-related security issuers are domiciled outside the United States, the Fund will normally invest significant amounts of its assets in foreign (non-U.S.) entities.
-Accordingly, the Fund may invest without limitation in securities issued by foreign entities, including those in emerging market countries.
-Certain SPVs in which the Fund invests may be sponsored by foreign insurers that are not subject to the same regulation as that to which U.S. insurers are subject.
+The Fund may invest directly or indirectly in reinsurance-related securities issued by foreign sovereigns and foreign entities that are corporations, partnerships, trusts or other types of business entities.
+Because the majority of reinsurance-related security issuers are domiciled outside the United States, the Fund will normally invest significant amounts of its assets in non-U.S. entities.
+Accordingly, the Fund may invest without limitation in securities issued by non-U.S. entities, including those in emerging market countries.
+Certain SPVs in which the Fund invests may be sponsored by non-U.S. insurers that are not subject to the same regulation as that to which U.S. insurers are subject.
 Such SPVs may pose a greater risk of loss, for example, due to less stringent underwriting and/or risk-retention requirements.
-The Fund's investments in event-linked bonds, Quota Share Notes and ILW Notes provide the Fund with contractual rights under the terms of the issuance.
-While the contractual rights of such instruments are similar whether they are issued by a U.S. issuer or a foreign issuer, there may be certain additional risks associated with foreign issuers.
-For example, foreign issuers could be affected by factors not present in the U.S., including expropriation, confiscatory taxation, lack of uniform accounting and auditing standards, less publicly available financial and other information, potential difficulties in enforcing contractual obligations, and increased costs to enforce applicable contractual obligations outside the U.S. Fluctuations in foreign currency exchange rates and exchange controls may adversely affect the market value of the Fund's investments in foreign securities.
-See "Currency Risk" below.
-Settlements of securities transactions in foreign countries are subject to risk of loss, may be delayed and are generally less frequent than in the U.S., which could affect the liquidity of the Fund's assets.
+The Fund's investments will consist primarily of event-linked bonds, Quota Share Notes and ILW Notes that provide the Fund with contractual rights under the terms of the issuance.
+While the contractual rights of such instruments are similar whether they are issued by a U.S. issuer or a non-U.S. issuer, there may be certain additional risks associated with non-U.S. issuers.